-RPAaaS can help lenders manage workload by scaling up or down to accommodate volume fluctuations instantly.
+RPAaaS can help lenders manage workload by scaling up or down instantly to accommodate volume fluctuations instantly.
 The real-time flexibility provided by a digital workforce allows lenders to normalize operations and ready themselves for market changes.
 Many of my clients have found it difficult to consistently keep up with demand, particularly with disclosures.
 Once an application is received, the lender has three days to send out initial disclosure packages or they will be on the hook for paying all associated fees.
 With increased demand and more staff working remotely, the chance for something to slip through the cracks is higher than ever, which could result in a negative borrower experience.
 With the current competitive environment, this is the last thing lenders want.
 A streamlined borrower experience can have a real positive impact on customer satisfaction.
-View the Wyndham Capital Mortgage case study to learn more.

 What should lenders expect long-term?

 Sam Khater, Freddie Mac’s Chief Economist, was quoted in a recent Forbes article that home sales should remain strong the next few months into the early fall.
 However, since the outcome of COVID-19 and its impact on the industry remains unknown, no one can truly predict how long rates will continue to drop or remain low.
 Some companies are hiring temporary workers or straining their existing resources, but that’s not sustainable for any lending operation.
 Costs associated with those short-term fixes will begin to add up and negatively impact profit margins.
 Lenders should seek secure, reliable solutions that can offset manual intervention within the loan cycle.